 28. KPC– Keeping parents clueless

 According to another expert, Jonathan Baggaley, Head of Education at the Child Exploitation and Online Protection Centre in the U.K., he too says that the best way to protect teenagers from the dangers online is to keep up a conversation about their online lives.
-Baggely leads the delivery of its award-winning Thinkuknow online safety program for young people, parents, carers, and educators.
-He says that for today’s young people, there is no line between the online and offline world.
+Baggely leads the delivery of its award-winning Thinkuknow online safety programme for young people, parents, carers and educators.
+He says that for today’s young people, there is no line between the online and off-line world.

-The internet is a socializing tool that teenagers use daily.
-In order to be a support to them, he advises parents to be there for them online as well as off-line.
+The internet is a socialising tool which teenagers use daily.
+In order to be a support to them, he advises parents to be there for them online as well off-line.
 Baggaley also advises parents to set boundaries online to teenagers and children, just as a parent would in the real world.

 We’re not saying that every child or teen will be using these acronyms.
 However, when it comes to learning as much as possible when it comes to your child, we’re sure that it’s better to be safe than sorry.
 More importantly, the more knowledge one knows, the more we’re aware and thus, we’re better equipped to look out for potential situations.